 Natural home treatments

-Though this remedy is largely anecdotal, science has acknowledged garlic’s antioxidant properties, which may mean it’s worth a try.5ncbi.gov Antioxidant and antimicrobial activities of fresh garlic and aged garlic by-products extracted with different solvents
+Though this remedy is largely anecdotal, science has acknowledged garlic’s antioxidant properties, which suggests it’s worth a try.5ncbi.gov Antioxidant and antimicrobial activities of fresh garlic and aged garlic by-products extracted with different solvents

-Some new mothers claim to have found success in treating their skin tags by using either fresh garlic or fresh garlic juice applied to a bandage and changed daily until the growth falls off.
-The official veracity of this is unknown, and owing to garlic’s strong smell, it’s likely best done at home only.
+Some new mothers have succeeded in treating their skin tags by using either fresh garlic or fresh garlic juice applied to a bandage (and changed daily) until the growth falls off.

 Apple cider vinegar

-If you notice a new skin growth that does not meet the definition of a skin tag, observe it closely.
-Remember, a skin tag will have the following characteristics:
+If you detect a skin growth that doesn’t meet the definition of a skin tag, keep an eye on it closely.
+Remember, a skin tag has the following characteristics:

 - Appears near places where skin meets, like the neck, underarms, genitals, etc